iuravic/duktig-skeleton-web-app/README.md

 <a name="events"></a>
 ## Events

-Events and listeners can be registered either programatically or by using the configuration.
+Events and listeners can be registered either by using the configuration or programmatically.
+Even though both mechanisms are available, it is a general recommendation to use configuration to define events and their listeners since the separation of configuration and code generally results in better factoring of the code.
+However this programming practice should be evaluated on a case-to-case basis.

 ### Registration via the config file